ppy/osu-wiki/news/2025/2025-05-03-osutaiko-world-cup-concludes.md

     </audio>
 </div>

-Additionally, please also check out the **showcase videos** of the Grand Final's osu! originals: [yoho - Ocean's Legacy](https://youtu.be/Pb8ePbT0ANc) & [TWC Sound Team "Strike Back Squad" - BUZZ CUTZ](https://youtu.be/K2PMCl3YWHU), made with <3 by our design team!
+Additionally, please also check out the **showcase videos** of the Grand Final's osu! originals: [yoho - Ocean's Legacy](https://youtu.be/Pb8ePbT0ANc) and [TWC Sound Team "Strike Back Squad" - BUZZ CUTZ](https://youtu.be/K2PMCl3YWHU), made with <3 by our design team!

 ## Statistics